fedy97/branch-db-state-switcher/README.md

 This script automates the process of backing up the database before switching branches and restoring it after switching.
 It uses Git hooks (pre-checkout and post-checkout) to create and load database backups based on the branch name.

-## Features

-- [x] Backup database based on current branch name
-- [x] Restore database from backup based on current branch name
-- [x] List all available backups
-- [x] Check the version of the branch db switcher
-- [x] Delete specific backups
-- [x] Delete all backups
-- [x] Support for manual backup and restore operations
-- [x] Support dockerized postgres database
-- [x] Support config file per project (reading config from `.env`)
-- [x] Uninstall command
-- [x] Add the script to global commands ( to be able to call it in every project without copy/pasting it )
-- [x] Safe restore operation (before each restore operation, it will generate a backup from the current state of the DB with `.safemode` extension)
-- [x] Support local backups ( one usecase is to give it to your colleague for tests/QA/Debugging etc. )
-- [ ] Support for alternative config file name if it's not possible to use `.env`
-- [ ] Support simple postgres database
-- [ ] Install it on `pre-post checkout` hook for current branch
-- [ ] Install/Uninstall the script via brew
-- [ ] Support config file per project through `init` command (operation based on config file)
-      - `init` command asks for multiple questions suchs `DB_NAME, DB_USER, etc.`
-- [ ] Support global config file in case of missing per project config file
-- [ ] Support save location via config file (choose between inside local docker or inside host machine)
-- [ ] Support verbose mode
-- [ ] Support `mysql`
-- [ ] Support colorize output
-- [ ] VSCode Extension via commands
-- [ ] VSCode Extension via ui to back up various things

 ## Installation

 You can simply download `bds.sh` and use it on your local machine or follow these instructions: